Pinterest Pixel

 Combinations in Excel

-STEP 3: Write your VBA code to define the parameters for your combinations.
+STEP 3: Write your VBA code as shown below.

 Sub GenerateCombinations()